SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/defect-detection/README.md

 ### Our modified U-Net architecture

-Usually the training of a complex DANN is a time consuming and expensive process.
+Usually the training of a complex Domain Adversarial Neural Networks (DANN) is a time consuming and expensive process.
 You need large dataset of images and a long trial and error process to succeed.
 Many frameworks (keras, tensorflow, pytorch) offer pre-built or pre-trained networks that can be used as a starting point.
 For these reasons in our scenario we have decided to use a MobileNetV2 as encoder, in-order to learn robust features and reduce the number of trainable parameters and to free the parameters in some of its layers.
 MobileNetV2 network was trained on more than a million images from the ImageNet database.
 Therefore the network has learned rich feature representations for a wide range of images.
 The upsample block is instead taken from the implementation in the pix2pix example available in the TensorFlow Examples repo.